-Garden Centre Association members will find out who has come out on top in its annual inspections this year at regional award meetings taking place this July (2017).
+The nation’s Garden Centre Association (GCA) members will find out who has come out on top in its annual inspections this year at regional award meetings taking place from late August (2021).

-Garden centres are encouraged to attend the event in their area and to bring as many of their team members along as possible.
+Garden centres are encouraged to attend the event in their area to celebrate the efforts and achievements of their team members during this difficult year.

 “Garden centres receive no advance warning about when their inspection will take place and they do not have the option to turn away the inspector.
 It is all about making sure they are offering a consistently excellent service and improving their customer service standards, which is what all GCA garden centres must do to remain members.

 “The results of the inspections form the basis for many GCA awards, including Destination Garden Centre of the Year, Garden Centre of the Year, Area Winners, Highly Commended and Most improved Garden Centre.
 The top 10 centres will receive a Garden Centre of Excellence Award and all centres scoring 75% or above receive the Highly Commended certificate.”